LancerGreg/CryptoPyramid/README.md

 # Settings
 # Encryption implementation

 Pyramid taken for bulo concept.
-Having received the data as a string of bits, the stench fills the pyramid in an offensive manner.
+A string of bits it fills the pyramid after received the data.

                                   ^                       ^